Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Circular Quantum Dot

+In Fig.~(\ref{circular_eigen_ell}b) we show the same energy levels vs. $r_\ell/a \equiv \sqrt{|\ell|/\gamma}$, to show how the maximum in the wave function moves towards the edge as $\ell$ increases (with the cautionary proviso that $r_\ell$ represents the maximum only for cases well away from the wall -- which is why $r_\ell/a$ ends up exceeding unity in this plot --- but the qualitative trend is correctly portrayed).
+Figure~(\ref{circular_eigen_ell}) illustrates that the eigenenergies are smoothly increasing when plotted vs. $\ell$.
+The raggedness that exists in Fig.~(\ref{circular_eigen}) is due to the toggling back and forth between edges states of similar energy from the various Landau levels, uniquely identified in Fig.~(\ref{circular_eigen_ell}) [and not in Fig.~(\ref{circular_eigen})].
+The Landau levels are distinct and clear, except now they carry on indefinitely, to the left in Fig.~(\ref{circular_eigen_ell}a), and to the right in Fig.~(\ref{circular_eigen_ell}b).
 As already stated and further corroborated below, the increase in energy is due to the confinement of the edge.
 The `toggling' is evident if one examines the states at a dimensionless energy value like $\approx 1400$ in Fig.~(\ref{circular_eigen_ell}a).
 The next energy level that would be placed in Fig.~(\ref{circular_eigen}) would come from one of the two branches either emanating from the first or the second Landau level, and these would go back and forth.
 At a higher value, say $\approx 2000$, toggling would occur between three branches, and so on, leading to increasing ``raggedness'' in Fig.~(\ref{circular_eigen}) as the energy goes up, which is precisely what we observed.

 Finally, we also include a Fock-Darwin spectrum, as in Lent,\cite{lent91} shown in Fig.~(\ref{fock_darwin1}), where the so-called ``condensation'' of levels occurs.\cite{robnik86} As $\gamma$ increases, more and more levels coalesce as the free space Landau levels become more applicable since the wave functions become more compact and away from the edge.
 The thick dashed red lines indicate the expected Landau levels indicative of free space.
 To the far left, with the exception of $\ell = 0$ the eigenvalues come in pairs, corresponding to positive and negative $\ell$ which are degenerate in the absence of a magnetic field.
-Such condensation is absent with parabolic confinement, which is presumably why these are called `Landau' levels and not `Fock' levels.
+Such condensation (seen in the far right on this plot) is absent with parabolic confinement, which is presumably why these are called `Landau' levels and not `Fock' levels.